drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Voltage noise of a capacitor is <i>v<sub>c</sub></i> = √(kT/C).
 For n bits of precision, we need <i>v<sub>c</sub></i> < Vfs/2<sup>n</sup>.
-The 30 pF sampling cap shown in the model produces about 11μV of noise and 1/2<sup>16</sup> = 15μV/
+The 30 pF sampling cap shown in the model produces about 11μV of noise and 1/2<sup>16</sup> = 15μV.

 When you select an ADC, make sure to look for these parameters in the table of electrical characteristics or the equivalent circuit for the input in the datasheet.
 Also don't forget to look at the graphs for SNR.
 Often the SNR quoted in the beginning of the datasheet is less than the whole story.
 And don't forget to look at PSRR.
 And do follow the guidelines for selecting the voltage reference and for layout.

 #### ADC kickback
-In the following we drive the S-H from a voltage follower. instead of the ideal voltage source.
+In the following we drive the S-H from a voltage follower instead of the ideal voltage source.
 Now when S1 opens or closes we see spikes (circled) on both voltages and in the current through R1.
-This is called  ***"<u>ADC kickback</u>"*** and it arises in the current needed by C1.
+This is called  ***"<u>ADC kickback</u>"*** and it arises in the current needed by C1 with the sudden change in voltage when the switch closes.

 <figure align="center">
 <img src="Images/Sampling_ADC_circuit.jpg" width="65%">